breigo/playground-58w4djk5/markdowns/linq-sort.md

 @[OrderBy]({"stubs": ["Exercises/SortPeopleWithLinq.cs"],"command": "TechIo.SortPeopleWithLinqTest.Verify"})

-Note: Calling `OrderBy` twice would not lead to the expected result, because the second call to `OrderBy` would sort the collection again.
+Note: Calling `OrderBy` twice would not lead to the expected result, because the second call to `OrderBy` would sort the whole collection again.
 Instead, calling `OrderBy` followed by `ThenBy` leads to the expected result, because `ThenBy` performs a subsequent ordering.